Become A Versatile Secondary School Teacher!

 Chemistry ProfessorFull Biography

-Students are admitted to the Bachelor of Education in Secondary Education with Special Education 6-12 degree in Pre-Candidate status, based on the entrance criteria established by the University and School of Education and Leadership.
+Students are admitted to the Bachelor of Education in Secondary Education with Special Education 6-12 degree in Pre-Candidate status, based on the entrance criteria established by the University and Division of Education and Leadership.
 After choosing their academic discipline (endorsement), students follow the course of study published in the Shenandoah University Undergraduate Catalog for the year of entrance to the university.

 Candidate Screening is conducted during the third and fourth semesters of study in the Bachelor of Education curricula, and all students in those programs are required to apply for Teacher Education Candidacy.
 Faculty will conduct screening interviews for students who apply during the sophomore year to assess whether their academic, personal and professional progress qualifies them for candidacy.
 Transfer students need to meet with the program advisor to decide on the individual’s best time to apply for candidacy.
 Students must complete the following requirements: